-Energy 4 Impact and Mutuelle d’Epargne et de Crédit de la Chambre de Commerce de Kaolack (MECCIAK) concluded an agreement for the establishment of a partnership to facilitate access to credit for PREMS (multi-sectoral energy projects).
-These PREMS are micro-enterprises that seek to acquire appropriate energy equipment.
+Energy 4 Impact and Mutuelle d’Epargne et de Crédit de la Chambre de Commerce de Kaolack (MEC-CCIAK) have formed a partnership to facilitate access to credit for Senegalese multi-sectoral micro-enterprises, seeking to acquire productive powered equipment and tools.

-Access to finance is one of the main challenges that small informal sector enterprises face and that hinders their growth potential.
-The objective of this agreement will be to meet the financing needs of PREMS and to support the development of their activities.
-The agreement will support any activity that enables the supported enterprise to improve its socio-economic performance through appropriate energy equipment.
+Access to finance is one of the main challenges facing small informal sector enterprises, and that hinders their growth potential.
+This partnership aims to meet the financing needs of micro-enterprises and to support the development of their commercial activities through tailored business and technical mentorship.